DETAILED ACTION

 A method of characterizing threshold voltage of a power electronic device using an artificial intelligence (AI) model, the method comprising:

-sampling, by a microcontroller of the power electronic device, measured voltage and current values of the power electronic device at power-on; and
+sampling, by a microcontroller of a power electronics system comprising the power electronic device, measured voltage and current values of the power electronic device at power-on, the measured voltage and current values being received from an analog-to-digital converter (ADC) circuit coupled to the power electronic device; and

-characterizing, by the microcontroller, the threshold voltage of the power electronic device using the AI model in inference mode with the measured voltage and current values as inputs, the AI model being trained using a joint loss function comprising a Jacobian regularization term to compensate for noise.
+characterizing, by the microcontroller, the threshold voltage of the power electronic device as a predictive marker of device degradation using the AI model in inference mode with the measured voltage and current values as inputs, the AI model being trained using a joint loss function comprising a Jacobian regularization term to compensate for noise present in the measured voltage and current values.

 Step 2A Prong 1:

-“sampling, by a microcontroller of the power electronic device, measured voltage and current values of the power electronic device at power-on” is directed to math because the process from capturing the raw analog signal to analyzing it for control or monitoring purposes relies on mathematical principles, formulas, and data processing algorithms.
+“sampling, by a microcontroller of the power electronic device, measured voltage and current values of the power electronic device at power-on, the measured voltage and current values being received from an analog-to-digital converter (ADC) circuit coupled to the power electronic device” is directed to math because the raw ADC output is mathematically multiplied by a scalar values to convert it into actual engineering units, like Volts and Amps.
 At power-on, the microcontroller uses math to transform raw, noisy, or high voltage signal into accurate data for monitoring, protection, and control during startup sequence.

-“characterizing, by the microcontroller, the threshold voltage of the power electronic device using the AI model in inference mode with the measured voltage and current values as inputs, the AI model being trained using a joint loss function comprising a Jacobian regularization term to compensate for noise” is directed to math because characterizing threshold voltage involves finding a critical parameter (voltage) from I-V (current-voltage).
+“characterizing, by the microcontroller, the threshold voltage of the power electronic device as a predictive marker of device degradation using the AI model in inference mode with the measured voltage and current values as inputs, the AI model being trained using a joint loss function comprising a Jacobian regularization term to compensate for noise present in the measured voltage and current values” is directed to math because characterizing threshold voltage involves finding a critical parameter (voltage) from I-V (current-voltage).
 This is typical formulated as finding the point where the derivative of the current with respect to voltage, dI/dV, meet a specific threshold, or mapping input data (V,I) to a Vth output via a function.
 The microcontroller executed a trained model, which is a mathematical function f(x,θ)(e.g. .., a neural network) that maps inputs (voltage/current measurements) to an output (threshold voltage).
 To train the AI model, a loss function is minimized.
 A joint loss function combines multiple criteria.
 Jacobian regularization term is an explicit mathematical constraint applied during training to improve robustness.
 It penalizes the norm of the Jacobian matrix, which represents the matrix of partial derivatives of the model outputs with respect to input.
 Compensating for noise is mathematically, Jacobian regularization restricts the Lipschitz constant of the function, ensuring that small perturbations (noise) in input measurement (V,I) do not cause large fluctuation in the predicted Vth.

 Each limitation recites in the claim is a process that, under BRI covers performance of the limitation in the mind but for the recitation of a generic “measurement” which is a mere indication of the field of use.
 Nothing in the claim elements precludes the steps from practically being performed in the mind.
 Thus, the claim recites a mental process.